 Family Issues and Finding Out

-We knew our daughter (now 27) had some sort of learning disability, but couldn’t find anyone in the 70’s and 80’s to take the time to help us figure it out.
-We are lucky to have had someone with Eric that led us to the FX testing, and we are SO glad we did.
+We knew our daughter (now 27) had some sort of learning disability, but couldn’t find anyone who could help us figure it out.
+Eventually we are able to get FX testing, and we are SO glad we did.
 There are others on my side of the family (I am a carrier) who display FX signs ranging from mild to an uncle who is mentally retarded.
 But, my family doesn’t want to acknowledge Fragile X — I find that so sad.
 I know now FINALLY that I cannot change them.
 So, I will concentrate on my own children and my future grandchildren.
 Their lives will be richer for having the knowledge we have found concerning FX.

 A little over four years ago, I was walking across a prep school campus with my husband David and my stepson Christopher.
 I recall thinking that perhaps it would be special for Brent, our one- year-old son, to follow Chris’ path in this school, rather than the one I had already assumed he would attend.
 But then the pit came to my stomach, because although at the time no one believed me, I thought there was something very wrong with Brent…And then, several months and many tests later, the words of the neurologist, ”I’m sorry Mrs. Yoshida.
 Brent had Fragile X Syndrome inherited from you, and your daughter Keiko is also at risk.”